 Uploading quality, high definition images should be your mantra.
 Images of high quality can make your page stand out.
 Brands are outdoing themselves and incorporating shots of 360 degrees so that their pages can stand out.
 More importantly, customers love them!

-Image optimization has been tested and tried and found to increase conversion and attract more attention to your site.
-More so, they have been found to reduce the rate of product returns since they capture parts of the product in a more detailed way.
+Image optimization increases conversions and attracts more attention to your site.
+More so, it reduces the rate of product returns, since it shows parts of the product in a more detailed way.

-You cannot run an online store successfully without proper mastery of image optimization.
-Image optimization encompasses all the processes you undertake in order to reduce your image size while not compromising on the quality and increasing your page speed; thus, helping it rank higher in search engine results.
+You can’t run an online store successfully without proper mastery of image optimization.
+Image optimization encompasses all the processes you undertake to reduce your image size while not compromising on the quality and increasing your page speed; thus, helping it rank higher in search engine results.

-All images used must be properly labeled for easy identification.
+Label all of your images properly for easy identification.
 Image SEO comes to mind here – the use of relevant keywords on your images to rank your webpage higher.
 Descriptive and creative file names are necessary for image optimization to work.
-Website analytics can be used to know the keywords customers use in association with your product.
+Use website analytics to find the keywords customers use in association with your product.

-It is necessary to select the dimensions and angles of your product image very carefully.
+It’s necessary to select the dimensions and angles of your product image very carefully.
 The image used should capture shots from the interior and the rear.
-However, in doing all these, the file size of your image should not increase the delay in loading your site.
-The importance of this is heightened by the discovery Amazon made.
-They would have a loss of $1.6billion a year if their pages were slow by just a second.
-Wow!!
+However, in doing all these, the file size of your image shouldn’t increase the delay in loading your site.
+A discovery Amazon made highlights this.
+They would lose $1.6 billion a year if their pages were only one second slower.

 Optimizing your store ensures that each page has a meta-description with the right keywords that will enable a site rank higher in search engines.
-Keyword optimization can be a tool that a firm can use as its weapon to maintain a competitive advantage.
+Keyword optimization is a tool a company can use as a weapon to maintain a competitive advantage.

-Content is king and should be utilized in order to optimize your ecommerce store.
+Content is king and you can use it to optimize your ecommerce store.
 This means that the content you produce should be useful, informative, credible, engaging; all in a bid to give users a memorable experience and not just for the sole reason of ranking high on search engines.

-It should be noted that Search Engine Optimization should not be used in isolation, but other visibility platforms like AdWords, Pay Per Click, among others can be added for better results.
-Finally, there is a need for you to always experiment until you find the perfect combination that works best for your store optimization needs.
+Note, you shouldn’t use SEO shouldn’t in isolation.
+Add other visibility strategies like using AdWords and Pay Per Click for better results.
+Finally, experiment until you find the perfect combination that works best for your store optimization needs.